The Market Explorer

-The Trade Ideas Market Explorer is a new tool that enables us to build useful scans for our users outside of the software’s boundaries.
+The Trade Ideas Market Explorer is a sophisticated tool that enables us to build dedicated high-performance scans for our users beyond the software’s boundaries.

-To access the Market Explorer, go to the Toolbar, open the New Tab and select Market Explorer (TIQ).
+To access the Market Explorer, go to the Toolbar, open the New Tab and select Market Explorer Window.

 This will load the My Market Explorer Strategy Window.

 To access the available scans right-click into the window and choose Select Strategy.

 Then, select a scan from the dropdown.